Ganymede-Bio/website-docusaurus/README.md

 ## Editing website-docusaurus

 1. Create a new branch, so that you can validate website updates before deploying to [docs.ganymede.bio](docs.ganymede.bio).
+The -b option on the checkout command below creates a new branch.
 ```
 cd website-docusaurus
-git checkout -b <add-new-branch>
+git checkout -b <name-of-new-branch>
 ```

 2. Make changes.
 Changes should viewable in the browser on [localhost:3000](localhost:3000)